<< Click to Display Table of Contents >>

 Another approach that does something very similar is to use the right-click menu options in the register for Copying, Cutting and Pasting Transactions.
 The difference between memorized transactions and the copy/cut/paste options are that memorized transactions persist after you close the program, whereas copied and cut transactions don't.
 You can also cut or copy and paste transactions between different accounts' register windows, whereas memorized transactions can only be re-inserted into the same account's register window.

 Memorized transactions can also be turned into recurring transactions, which are memorized ones that you have set up a schedule for.
 They are automatically inserted, or prompted to be inserted, at a specified frequency.
-Once a memorized transactions has been set to be recurring, it can no longer be entered with Insert Memorized Transaction as described below.
+Once a memorized transaction has been set to be recurring, it can no longer be entered with Insert Memorized Transaction as described below.

 You can also memorize Journal Entries, by opening a register window for one of the accounts involved in the Journal Entry and memorizing it from there.
 Then you can re-insert those memorized journal entries into the same register window, as described below.
+Duplicate copies of journal entries, which you can then edit, can also be created from the Journal Entry List window, with its Duplicate button, though you cannot memorize them there.

 You memorize transactions with the right-click menu option Memorize Transaction in the register.
 If the same transaction has previously been memorized, or was inserted into the register as a memorized transaction, this prompt changes to Re-Memorize Transaction.
 (Technically, that only works with transactions memorized or inserted into the register as a memorized transaction with version 1.39 or higher of ACCOUNTS.)